Canop/resc/README.md

 When a new event (a string in the `global/done` list) appears, it's atomically moved (using [BRPOPLPUSH](https://redis.io/commands/brpoplpush)) to the `global/taken` list and watcher's rules are executed.

-Assuming the coming task is `"acq/123/456"`, then the first (and unique) rule of our example will match, according to the regular expression in `"on"/"done"`.
+Assuming the coming task is `"acq/123/456"`, then the first (and unique) rule of our example will match, according to the regular expression in `"on""`.

 Several variables are dynamically generated and valued: